peterhurford/kaggle-avito_demand/IDEAS.md

-- Submit L3 Lasso
 - Submit average of Lasso and blender

+- Add Ryan's features
+- LGBs with two embeddings
-- Add Deep LGB2 to blender
+- Deep LGB2

+- Drop my count features and add all Ryan count/LE features

 - Dominant color
 - average, standard deviation and minimum of Brightness in HSV color space